Quasi-normal modes for de Sitter-Reissner-Nordstr\"om Black Holes: Abstract

 Using the techniques of quantum Birkhoff normal form we give the complete asymptotic formulas for the resonances.
 In particular, we calculate the first three leading terms in the expansion.
 Moreover, similar results are obtained for the de Sitter-Schwarzschild quasi-normal modes, thus improving the result of S{\'a} Barreto and Zworski in \cite{SaBarretoZworski1997}.

-{\bf Keywords:} Resonances, one-dimensional massless Dirac, scattering, de Sitter-Reissner-Nordstr{\"o}m black holes, quantum Birkhoff normal form.
+{\bf Keywords:} Resonances, one-dimensional massless Dirac, scattering, de Sitter-Reissner-Nordstr{\"o}m black holes, quantum Birkhoff normal form

-\section{Introduction.}
+\section{Introduction}

 Quasi-normal modes (QNM) of a black hole are defined as proper solutions of the perturbation equations belonging to certain complex characteristic frequencies (resonances) which satisfy the boundary conditions appropriate for purely ingoing waves at the event horizon and purely outgoing waves at infinity \cite{ChandrasekharDetweller1975}.
 It is generally believed that QNMs carry unique footprints to directly identify the black hole existence.
-Through the QNMs, one can extract information of the physical parameters of the black hole - mass, electric charge, and angular momentum - from the gravitational wave signal by fitting the observed quasinormal frequencies to those predicted from the mathematical analysis.
-The subject have become very popular for the last few decades including the development of stringent mathematical theory of QNMs (see \cite{DafermosRodnianski2007} and references given there.)
+Through the QNMs, one can extract information of the physical parameters of the black hole --- mass, electric charge, and angular momentum --- from the gravitational wave signal by fitting the observed quasi-normal frequencies to those predicted from the mathematical analysis.
+The subject has become very popular for the last few decades including the development of stringent mathematical theory of QNMs (see \cite{DafermosRodnianski2007} and references given there.)
+For the physics review we refer to \cite{KokkotasSchmidt1999} and more recent \cite{Bertietal2009}.

 Thanks to the work of S{\'a} Barreto and Zworski \cite{SaBarretoZworski1997}, we have a very good knowledge of the localization of QNMs for the wave equation on the de Sitter-Schwarzschild metric.
 In Regge-Wheeler coordinates the problem is reduced to the scattering problem for the Schr{\"o}dinger equation on the line with exponentially decreasing potential.
 In the Schwarzschild case (zero cosmological constant, which corresponds to asymptotically flat Universe) the Regge-Wheeler potential is only polynomially decreasing and the method does not work due to the possible accumulation of resonances at the origin.
 A non-zero cosmological constant is needed in order to apply results of \cite{MazzeoMelrose1987} and \cite{Guillarmou2005}, and to define an analytic continuation of the resolvent in a proper space of distributions.